aelhirach/aelhirach-blog-gatsby/posts/search-algorithms-in-ai-part1-blind-searches.md

 - Optimal searches : Branch and bound (BB)

 In the first tutorial we are going to explain two fundamental Blind searches Depth First Search (DFS) & Breath First Search (BFS).
 In the next tutorials, we will learn the two other categories of search algorithms, namely Heuristic & Optimal searches.
+A the end of this,  The code for this program can be found in its entirety in my github account, the link being here:- https://www.kaggle.com/tracyporter/code-with-me-tab-feb-22?scriptVersionId=86778141

 ## What is Artificial Intelligence & Search algorithms